Dave Beneteau

-David Beneteau (born June 22, 1967) is a Canadian former mixed martial artist and freestyle wrestler who is best known for his appearances in Ultimate Fighting Championship at UFC 5, 6, 15 and, Ultimate Ultimate 1995.
+David Beneteau (born June 22, 1967) is a Canadian former mixed martial artist who is best known for his appearances in Ultimate Fighting Championship at UFC 5, 6, 15 and, Ultimate Ultimate 1995.

 Toward the end of his mixed martial arts career, Beneteau also performed professional wrestling matches for New Japan Pro-Wrestling and other promotions in Japan and Canada.

 'Dangerous' Dave Beneteau retired from mixed martial arts to attend law school in 2002.
 He was admitted to the bar in 2003 and practiced primarily as a criminal defense lawyer under the tutelage of renowned Toronto defence lawyer, John Rosen, until 2007.
 In 2015, Beneteau earned a Master of Laws from Osgoode Hall Law School and is now a General Counsel for Movati Athletics in the Greater Toronto Area.

 Mixed martial arts career

 Ultimate Fighting Championship

 Beneteau debuted in the Ultimate Fighting Championship at its UFC 5 event in April 1995.
 He was billed as a Wrestler with experience and success in Judo.
 He finished his first opponent, Kung Fu practitioner Asbel Cancio, in only 21 seconds, needing just a takedown and a flurry of quick ground and pound to do so.
 Beneteau then faced Jeet Kune Do expert Todd Medina and defeated him in very much the same way, and then reached the finals, where he was pitted against wrestling champion and future hall-of-famer Dan Severn.
 The fight was hard-fought but short, with Severn tripping Beneteau down from the clinch and locking a keylock for the win.

 Dave returned in UFC 6, where he faced former Russian Sambo champion Oleg Taktarov in the first round.
 Beneteau initiated the match with heavy punches and an early takedown, but Taktarov caught Beneteau in a guillotine choke for the win.
 Beneteau's dynamic style and skill earned him passage to one of the UFC's first tournament of champions, the Ultimate Ultimate 1995, which granted him a highly anticipated rematch against Taktarov.
 Beneteau lost again by way of an inverted rolling ankle lock.